pashakhomchenko/scribe/README.md

-# scribe
+# 🖋️ Scribe
 Personal note-taker for conversations using Whisper and GPT

+## Environmental files
+This project depends on two .env files (one for each folder) which you need to fill out yourself.
+There are .env.example files that will help you to find the right information

 ## Backend

-To install the server, go to the backend directory and run the following command:
-`./bin/install.sh`

-To start the server, go to the backend directory and run the following command:
+We use Docker for development, so all you need to do is to make sure that you have Docker installed and run the following command:
-`./bin/run.sh`
+`docker compose -f docker-compose.all.dev.yml up -d --build`

 ## Frontend

-To install the frontend, go to the frontend directory and run the following command:
+To install the frontend dependencies, go to the frontend directory and run the following command:
 `npm install`

-To run the frontend, go to the frontend directory and run the following command:
+To launch the frontend, go to the frontend directory and run the following command:
 `npm run dev`